eda-ricercatore/in-memory-nbl/notes/report/scratch-pad.md

 #	To-Do List

++ [x] function to round off numbers to their nearest number, using math.ceil() and math.floor().
+	- Use the round() function instead.
-+ rename statistics package to something else, and do regression testing to verify that it broke nothing.
++ [x] rename statistics package to something else, and do regression testing to verify that it broke nothing.
 	- statistic_pkg
++ [ ] finish testing functions to check relative difference, and related relative comparisons and absolute comparison.
++ [ ] hat-drawing experiment with RTW-based NBL
++ [ ] hat-drawing experiment with RTW-based INBL